hjt523/QA_practical_devops_project/README.md

 # Kanban Board

-Here's some example use of the Kanban Board showing how it was used to coordinate some of the tasks.
+Here's some example use of the Kanban Board showing how it was used to coordinate some of the tasks and stay working to Agile principles during this project.
+It's not all inclusive and i did add further tasks when it became apparent.

 ![image](https://user-images.githubusercontent.com/81659044/121826484-c9af8b00-ccaf-11eb-85f9-66ffcf0bcd6d.png)